fightforthefuture/bigsurveillance/README.md

   location from [fftf-geocoder](https://fftf-geocoder.herokuapp.com) and also the Political Scoreboard spreadsheet from Google Docs.
 Once both of these are loaded, it spawns the Political Scoreboard Controller
-* `js/core.js` is automatically compiled by Grunt (and minified in production).
-Don't edit directly.
 * `js/controllers`: contains all Composer controllers
 * `js/models`: contains all Composer models and collections
 * `js/views`: contains all Composer views.
 Right now we're just using raw